 46. Top Ponytail with Bow and Headband

-Wearing a ponytail high on the head can make for a very trendy and cool appearance.
+Wearing a high ponytail on the head can make for a trendy and cool appearance.
 This sleek look is also practical, pulling the hair away from the eyes and opening up the face.
-Unlike a regular ponytail, this option is a little more dramatic, but it is just as versatile and can be created on hair of all textures and varying lengths.
-To make the look unique and personal, you can pair it with a bow and headband.
-This lets your daughter add a pop of color to her appearance and will allow her to choose what she wants her hair to look like and make the process more fun.
+Unlike a regular ponytail, this option is a little more dramatic, but it is just as versatile and can be created on hair of all textures and different hair types.
+You can pair the look with a bow and headband to make the look unique and personal.
+This lets your daughter add a pop of color to her appearance, allowing her to choose what she wants her hair to look like and making the process more fun.

 47. Top Ponytail with Scarf

 Scarves are an excellent addition to most hairstyles and have a glamorous, retro appearance.
-They are also a way to let your child’s personality and playful side shine, as scarves come in a range of sizes, colors, and prints.
+They also let your child’s personality and playful side shine, as scarves come in various sizes, colors, and prints.
 Wearing the hair in a high, top ponytail is fashionable, but wrapping a scarf around it makes it look even better.
 This simple and practical updo is perfect for various occasions, including birthday parties and special events.
 To give the look a softness, consider styling it with bangs or tendrils; this can frame the face and draw attention to the eyes.

 48. Two Fabric Hairbands

 Hairbands made of fabric are often gentler on the hair than elastic bands and also offer more versatility.
 These bands come in many different colors and prints, letting your child choose her favorite.
 This lets her express herself through her hair in a simple and cute way.
-There are many options with how to add this accessory to the hair, including a top knot, plait, or two side braids.
+There are many options for adding this accessory to the hair, including a top knot, plait, or two-side braids.
 Find the look that best suits your child’s preference and compliments their hair type and activities.